 For a list of acceptable forms of identification, please check the Secretary of State’s Acceptable Forms of Identification.

 Why did someone other than your office call me?

-Political organizations who are not in any way associated with our office receive lists of voters who have issues with their ballots that need to be resolved.
-They receive these lists from the Colorado Secretary of State, and during an election they may choose to contact voters to help notify them that there are issues with their ballots.
+Political organizations that are not in any way associated with our office receive lists of voters who have issues with their ballots that need to be resolved.
+They receive these lists from the Colorado Secretary of State, and during an election, they may choose to contact voters to help notify them that there are issues with their ballots.
 Often, these offices are able to contact voters by phone faster than the letter from our office can get to the voter through the mail.